Do you know how they got married? The story of their marriage starts with the evil demon – Tarakasura.

 Shiva looked tenderly at Goddess Parvati, thinking her words That Shiva and also the Shiva who is the master of the three worlds...
 She had said that with pride.
 When she had said that, something changed in him.
 He realised that she was his Shakti.
 She was indeed his wife reborn...

-'Parvati, I am sorry.
-I should have realised it earlier.
-But...'
+"Parvati, I am sorry.
+I should have realized it earlier.
+But..."
 Lord Shiva shook his head.